Somerville detective fighting for his life after contracting COVID-19 showing signs of progress

-Thirty-five-year-old Oswaldo Martinez is described as a full-of-life kind of guy with no known underlying health conditios — and yet, he spent weeks in a coma.
+Oswaldo Martinez, 35, is described as a full-of-life guy with no known underlying health conditions and yet, he spent weeks in a coma.

-In late March, he began struggling to breathe, and that is when his wife rushed him to the emergency room at Holy Family Hospital in Methuen.
+She recalled rushing him to the emergency room at Holy Family Hospital in Methuen after he started struggling to breathe in late March.

-“His hands and feet was kind of blueish purple and I also saw his lips getting purple,” she said.
+“His hands and feet were kind of blueish purple and I also saw his lips getting purple,” she said.

 A GoFundMe account backed by the Somerville Police Department has raised thousands of dollars for the couple.